loreanvictor/render-jsx/README.md

 <br><br>

-# How to Use it?
+# Usage

 The main purpose of `render-jsx` is allowing you to define what some JSX code would mean.
 This _translation_ is done via `Renderer` classes, which define various operations involved in interpreting JSX code.
-For example, you can easily create a simple (and incomplete) JSON Renderer (which translates JSX to JSON objects) as follows:
+For example, you can easily create a simple object Renderer (which translates JSX to arbitrary objects) as follows:

 ```ts
 // renderer.ts